Volkswagen to take stake in battery cell maker Northvolt

-FRANKFURT, Germany — Volkswagen says it is buying a stake in Swedish battery cell producer Northvolt AB and plans a joint factory in Germany ahead of increased production of electric vehicles next year.
+FRANKFURT, Germany — Volkswagen says it is taking a stake in Swedish battery cell producer Northvolt AB and plans a joint factory in Germany ahead of increased production of electric vehicles next year.

-Wolfsburg-based Volkswagen said Wednesday that it would invest around 900 million euros ($1 billion) to acquire an initial 20 percent stake in Northvolt.
+Wolfsburg-based Volkswagen said Wednesday that it would invest around 900 million euros ($1 billion) in joint battery activities with Northvolt that include acquiring an initial 20 percent in Northvolt.

 VW said it planned a 50-50 joint venture to build a battery cell factory in Salzgitter in its home region of Lower Saxony, whose government is a stakeholder in Volkswagen.